 Bankruptcy's automatic stay gives relief from harassing creditors contacting you at home or at your business.

-You have the benefit of “automatic stay,” which stops foreclosures and debt collection until the case if resolved.
+You have the benefit of "automatic stay," which stops foreclosures and debt collection until the case is resolved.

 Of all of the benefits of Chapter 11, automatic stay is especially important, Moran says: "It has legal effect even if the creditor hasn't gotten official notice or a copy of the filing.
 It's no defense to say, 'I haven't gotten notice from the court.'
 This gives the debtor breathing space."